 The boys who attend Trip Camp are an endearing and energetic group of boys who want to make friends and enjoy being with a group of similar-age boys who intuitively understand each other.

-Trip Camp is for boys who could attend a typical day/overnight camp but would not thrive or build the critical social and independent skills we experientially teach each day.
+Trip Camp is for boys who could attend a typical day/overnight camp but would not thrive or learn the critical social and independent skills we teach experientially teach each day.